 Once the massage is complete, the person receiving is invited to take a few minutes to absorb and integrate the work before beginning to sit up.
 It is common to experience a deep sense of peace and relaxation following a treatment.
 At least an hour of free time is recommended following the appointment to allow for full receipt of the benefits and a gradual reentry into the world.
 Eating a healthy meal, taking a leisurely walk, or sitting quietly are activities which often serve as a good transition to resuming whatever is planned for the rest of the day.

 Hallie is a licensed massage therapist in Connecticut and New York.
 She is Board Certified in Therapeutic Massage and Bodywork, an approved continuing education provider for the National Certification Board for Therapeutic Massage and Bodywork, and has been offering continuing education classes since 2000.
 She is also Nationally Certified in Holistic Aromatherapy since 2002 and has been studying advanced clinical aromatherapy since 2005.
 Hallie is an Associate in Polarity Therapy (APP), Usui Reiki Master Teacher, Master Instructor of Integrated Energy Therapy and a certified labyrinth facilitator.
-She currently teaches at Cortiva Institute in CT and has spent 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
-Kisco, NY.
+She spent 4 years teaching the massage curriculum for Cortiva Institute (formerly Connecticut Center for Massage Therapy) and 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
+Kisco, NY